IMakeThingsWithCode/im-archiver/README.md

 # 📜 im-archiver 🧮
-Automatically archives student courses from Illustrative Mathematics' accessim.org
+Automatically archives courses from Illustrative Mathematics' accessim.org

 This summer, I have to learn Integrated 3 as I'd like to test out of it.
 So, I'm building this tool that archives the free courses on accessim.org for offline use.